DIRACGrid/diracx/docs/dev/reference/api/routers/utils.md

 # Router Utilities

-Utility functions for DiracX routers.
+Helper functions and utilities for building DiracX routers.

+These utilities provide common functionality needed across multiple routers, such as user management, response formatting, and request validation.

 ## User Utilities